WWDC 2023: Here's everything to expect at Apple's special event this year

 Sideloading and third-party app stores: In response to regulatory pressure in the European Union, Apple is preparing to open the iPhone up to third-party app stores and side loading for the first time.
 This will allow iPhone users to install apps from sources other than Apple’s own App Store.
 These features are rumored to be included as part of iOS 17 but will only be available in the European Union.

 Upgrades to the Wallet app: According to Bloomberg, Apple is preparing “significant” changes to the Wallet app as part of iOS 17.
-No further details on what these changes include are available as of now.
+One of these changes will reportedly be a new feature that allows you to track the balances of different credit cards in the Wallet app.
+Currently, you can only track the balance of Apple Card via the Wallet app.

 AirPlay and SharePlay: Apple has also been working on improvements to SharePlay as part of iOS 17.
 The company is also working to expand AirPlay to more places, including hotels.